-- II.
-Represented Employees Serving as Election Officials - A. Information provided under I.A. through D., above, applies to represented employees unless provisions covering employees serving as election officials are included in the applicable collective bargaining agreement. - B. Currently, only the WLEA contract includes provisions covering employees working as election officials.
-That contract provides the following:
+II.
+Represented Employees Serving as Election Officials

+- A. Information provided under I.A. through D., above, applies to represented employees unless provisions covering employees serving as election officials are included in the applicable collective bargaining agreement. - B. Only the WLEA contract includes provisions covering employees working as election officials.
+The WLEA contract language is as follows: